-A beautiful spring touch to this cocktail is the snap pea simple syrup in this Gin and Snap Pea cocktail.
+A beautiful spring touch to this gin cocktail recipe is the snap pea simple syrup in this Gin and Snap Pea cocktail.

 There is a glorious time during spring where the sweet spring snap peas make their way to the farmer’s market stands and with spring peas popping up on the stands, and we made a point to buy a bunch to be used in all kinds of dishes.
 We love going to the first few farmer’s markets after they open, grabbing those spring peas and fresh young herbs that are on display in the stands to bring home and use in our meals.